This Is Not That: Discipleship

 As Paul said, “The Law was our guardian until Christ came… but now that faith has come, we’re no longer under a guardian” (Gal 3:24–25).

-What remains isn’t a list to obey, but a God to trust when He says, “There’s joy in this way of life.”
+Not a list to obey, but a God to trust when He says, “There’s peace and joy in this way of life I’ve shown you.
+Help others walk in this joy.
+Not so I’ll love them, but because I already do.”

 But what about evangelism?